Skip to content

 apt-get upgrade -y

-If you get this error during the update, please run the following command and then re-run the update command above.
+1. If you hit a MariaDB repository error during the update, remove the stale MariaDB repo file and re-run the update command above.

 For RHEL / CentOS / Rocky / AlmaLinux: